polylogyx/platform-docs/Queries_and_packs/Readme.md

 Queries
 --------------------
-By default, 8 predefined queries are included with your PolyLogyx configuration.
+By default, multiple predefined queries are included with your PolyLogyx configuration.
 These are defined but not assigned to any nodes by default.

-Here are the seeded queries.

-• auto exec

-• certificates

-• DeveloperMode

-• FIM

-• svchost.exe_incorrect_parent_process

-• WebPaint

-• win_registry_events

 ### Manage Defined Queries
 Perform these steps to view or run a predefined query.